Auto Tech, Future Automotive Service Technicians (FAST) Program Automotive Technology, Associate of Applied Science

 The San Jacinto College automotive technology program prepares students for careers in:

-Automotive Service Technicians and Mechanics median salary: $41,705 per year1
+Automotive Service Technicians and Mechanics: $45,125 per year1

-The Automotive Technology Future Automotive Service Technicians (FAST) Program prepares individuals for employment as entry level Automotive Service Technicians.
-San Jacinto College can provide the training you need.
+The Automotive Technology Future Automotive Service Technicians (FAST) program prepares individuals for employment as entry-level Automotive Service Technicians.
+San Jacinto College can provide students with the training they need.
 Today’s automobiles are equipped with multiple computers and extensive electronics.
-Servicing vehicles equipped with active suspension, satellite guidance systems and computer controlled, multi-valve engines requires highly specialized training.
+Servicing vehicles equipped with active suspension, satellite guidance systems, and computer-controlled, multi-valve engines requires highly specialized training.
 Upon the completion of this curriculum, students should be prepared to take the Automotive Service Excellence (ASE) Certification exams.

 Plan of Study